jymcheong/Virtual-Internship/README.md

 # Whoami

 Hi there!
 This is [Jym from Singapore](https://www.linkedin.com/in/jymcheong/).
-I am a Principle Engineer with [ST Engineering Info-Security Pte Ltd](https://www.stengg.com/cybersecurity).
+I am a Principal Engineer with [ST Engineering Info-Security Pte Ltd](https://www.stengg.com/cybersecurity).

 Some of the things I did: